cambiata/firefox-aac-audio-decoding-problem/README.md

 # firefox-aac-audio-decoding-problem

-This example demonstrates problem with Firefox not accepting certain kind of AAC-encoded audio data.
+Firefox's WebAudioApi context decoder seems to be pickier than Chrome, Edge and Safari when it comes to some cases of AAC-encoded data.

-Works fine on Edge, Chrome, Safari but fails on Firefox with the following error:
+This example shows a an example that works fine on Edge, Chrome, Safari but fails on Firefox with the following error:

 `EncodingError: The buffer passed to decodeAudioData contains an unknown content type.`